Were Your Workers’ Compensation Benefits Denied?

 Common Reasons For Workers’ Comp Denial

 There are many reasons why an employer or insurance company may deny a claim for workers’ compensation.
-The very first steps after the injury are essential, and can set the claim up for acceptance – or denial.
-[See section on tips for a successful claim].
+The very first steps after the injury are essential, and can set the claim up for acceptance or denial.
 While the ‘true’ reason may only be known to the claims representative, the official form that must be filed with the Bureau of Workers Compensation lists 5 reasons why a claim may be denied.

 - The employee did not suffer a work-related injury.
 This denial is generally used when the insurance carrier believes an injury to be minor, and not likely to result in disability, and possibly not even require medical treatment.
 It is also (often) used when an insurance company will retain their own doctor, and expect (after paying a generous fee to the doctor) that they will say there is no injury, or that a minor sprain or strain has already resolved.